jp-wright/nfl_betting_market_analysis/README.md

 ###### Spread and Money Line Linear Relationship
 <img src="images/spread_vs_moneyline.png" align="middle" alt="spread_vs_moneyline" width="800">

-<sub>__Figure 4443:__ The relationship between the spread and moneyline looks to be perfectly described by a 3rd degree polynomial (not pictured), but a closer look at the _density_ of the spread values shows that over 94% are concentrated between -10 and +10.
-This range comprises the center of this plot, and is easily desribed by a linear regression.</sub>
+<sub>__Figure 4443:__ The relationship between the spread and moneyline looks to be perfectly described by a 3rd degree polynomial (not pictured), but a closer look at the _density_ of the spread values, shows that over 94.51% are concentrated between -10 and +10.
+This range comprises the center of this plot, which is highlighted with a grey box, and is easily described by a linear regression.</sub>

 <BR>

 <img src="images/spread_vs_moneyline_rolling_avg.png" align="right" alt="spread_vs_moneyline_rolling_avg" width="600">